aaronk2002/AttentionMD/README.md

-# Repository for [TITLE] paper
+# Repository for "Optimizing Attention with Mirror Descent: Generalized Max-Margin Token Selection" paper

-This repository contains the codebase for the experiments done within the paper [TITLE].
+This repository contains the codebase for the experiments done within the paper "Optimizing Attention with Mirror Descent: Generalized Max-Margin Token Selection".
 The library requirements is as followed
 ```
 torch==2.0.0
 numpy==1.24.3